Charles Maurras: Political involvement

 Between 1905 and 1908, when the Camelots du Roi monarchist league was initiated, Maurras introduced the concept of political activism through extra-parliamentary leagues, theorising the possibility of a coup d'état.

 Maurras also founded the Ligue d'Action Française in 1905, whose mission was to recruit members for the Action Française.

-Members pledged to fight the republican regime and to support restoration of the monarchy under Prince Philippe, Duke of Orléans (1869–1926).
+Members pledged to fight the republican regime and to support restoration of the monarchy under Prince Philippe, Duke of Orléans.

 Many early members of the Action Française were practising Catholics, including Bernard de Vésins, the art historian Louis Dimier and the essayist Léon de Montesquiou.
 They helped Maurras develop the royalist league's pro-Catholic policies.

-Maurras entered in a conflict with Paul Granier de Cassagnac editor of L'Autorite, and his brother Guy.
+Maurras entered into a conflict with Paul Granier de Cassagnac editor of L'Autorite, and his brother Guy.
 The affair ended with a sword duel between Paul de Cassagnac and Charles Maurras which took place in Neuilly on 26 February 1912.
-Maurras was struck in the forearm.
-His arm was seriously injured.
-This brought the combat to a close.
+Maurras was struck in the forearm, and his arm was seriously injured, which brought the combat to a close.